lashifrin/ejabberd-modules/mod_webpresence/trunk/README.txt

 Login to an account on your ejabberd server using a powerful Jabber client.
-Open the Service Discovery on your Jabber client, and you should see a new service called "presence.yourhost".
+Open the Service Discovery on your Jabber client, and you should see a new service called "webpresence.yourhost".
 Try to register on it.
 A formulary appears allowing the user to allow image publishing, and XML publishing.